 Improve Transparency and Affordability in Our Healthcare System

 The ACA “Obamacare” mandate dictating what healthcare coverage individuals must purchase, without taking into consideration their needs, only served to increase cost.
 As a result, Kansans were on average, paying monthly fees that were 106% higher in 2017 than in 2013.
 This is an unacceptable increase in the cost of care when families could be using that money for needs that would otherwise be stimulating the economy.

-It is possible that the Supreme Court will rule ACA “Obamacare” unconstitutional.
-Regardless, we need to determine the best path for individuals and families to keep health insurance that best meets their needs.
+We need to determine the best path for individuals and families to keep health insurance that best meets their needs.
 As I have long said, healthcare is local and states are best positioned to design coverage, taking into consideration the risks and needs of their populations – not the federal government.
 I support using funds, previously committed for Obamacare, to support grants that assist states with low-income individuals and supplement medical costs of eligible high-risk individuals.
 The goal is to bring decision-making closer to the people while also providing for the needs of vulnerable populations as best determined by state governments.
 It is imperative that healthcare funding is tied to decision-making.

 Most important – I hope state governments will view healthcare reform as an opportunity to put individuals and families in charge.
 Obamacare focused on low-cost provider services to limit utilization as opposed to market-driven, high performance services.
 An insurance card does not equate to access to high-quality care.
 True healthcare reform will enable healthcare at a reasonable cost; respects the decision-making authority of the individual and the family; aligns families with their chosen physicians; and focuses on actual health improvement.